CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-XP-In-Practice-Thoughts.md

 ---
-name: XP In Practice Thoughts
+name: My Journey Through TDD
 description: Writing down a brief take on XP practices I believe in
 image: green_purple_zombie_resized.jpg
 ---

+# Beginnings

 I initially discovered TDD through the book "TDD By Example" by Kent Beck, taught through a book club put on by Jitter Ted.
 I eventually, over years I guess, came to the conclusion that good unit tests have three primary factors: